 Rnd 5: *2 sc in next st, sc in next 2 sts (8 sc).
 Fasten off leaving 6” length.
 Sew beak to face between eyes.

-Last year I had the opportunity to work with a home builder to coordinated a house for Operation Finally Home that was donated to a local Marine veteran who was injured while working as a police officer after returning home.
+Last year I had the opportunity to work with a home builder to coordinate a house for Operation Finally Home that was donated to a local Marine veteran who was injured while working as a police officer after returning home.
 My contribution was a Thin Blue Line afghan created on the Addi Pro knitting machine.

 As a follow-up to my recent post regarding TSA rules and what crafters can carry on a plane, yesterday I found this great pair of travel scissors that are TSA compliant.
 There’s even a keychain hole, so I can carry them everywhere!